odpi/egeria-connector-xtdb/cts/README.md

 Following are base statistics on the various repository methods: all times in milliseconds.

 Every time the CTS calls a particular repository method its elapsed time is captured.
 We do this 3 times for each scale level, and take the _median_ of all results for that method across all 3 executions.
+This should limit any potential skew of the "typical" result by significant outliers (at least at the larger scale factors).
 The tests themselves are entirely automated via a Kubernetes cluster, ensuring that all components of the test (Egeria server chassis, connector, repository persistence and event bus) are all co-located on the same node of the Kubernetes cluster.
-(This should limit any potential skew from significant outliers, as well as any potential performance impacts from hardware / network / virtualization on a given machine at a given time.)
+(This should limit any potential performance impacts from hardware / network / virtualization on a given machine at a given time.)

 In each test, Crux is configured with RocksDB for all persistence and Lucene for text indexing, and no other configuration changes from the default are made.
 (For the JanusGraph and In-memory repository comparisons,